ShiguiLi/SciRE-Solver/README.md

 # Update (2025.6.27)
 **Our approach is both simple and effective.
 More importantly, beyond its simplicity, it is a fundamentally original method that requires no post-optimization or re-optimization using pre-generated solutions or trajectories.
 This work was initially met with challenges during the review process, where reviewers requested comparisons with methods that depend on post-optimization or re-optimization using pre-generated trajectories.
-We believe our approach offers a fundamentally different and valuable contribution to the field.
-We remain resilient.**
+We believe our approach offers a fundamentally different and valuable contribution to the field.**

+**We remain resilient.
+We welcome the community to try SciRE-Solver and look forward to your feedback and contributions.**

 # Acknowledgement